-Psychology Internship in Integrated Behavioral Health and Pediatric Psychology, housed in Michigan Medicine, Department of Pediatrics and Communicable Diseases, Division of Pediatric Psychology (Ann Arbor, MI)
+Psychology Internship in Integrated Behavioral Health and Pediatric Psychology, housed in Michigan Medicine: Division of Pediatric Psychology (Ann Arbor, MI)

 The Division of Pediatric Psychology at the University of Michigan is a program within the Department of Pediatrics at the C.S.
 Mott Children's Hospital within the University of Michigan Health System.
 The program is composed of psychologists who are integrated within medical teams to maximize the overall health of children and their families using principles of behavioral science.

 The Division has three primary missions: clinical care, research, and education.
 The Division of Pediatric Psychology provides comprehensive evaluation and treatment for children and adolescents who have problems with growth, development, behavior, or adaptation to illness.

 The research mission of the Division is to advance knowledge of the interplay between development, behavior, and health.
 Faculty within the Division of Pediatric Psychology are engaged in innovative and collaborative clinical and health services research programs.
 Current research programs are related to eating/feeding behavior, obesity, sleep disorders, integrative behavioral health, adherence to chronic illness treatment regimens, transition from pediatric to adult centered care, and health-related quality of life.